Canon 70D vs Leica Q Typ 116

 Going beyond this snapshot of core features and characteristics, what are the differences between the Canon EOS 70D and the Leica Q (Typ 116)?
 Which one should you buy?
 Read on to find out how these two cameras compare with respect to their body size, their imaging sensors, their shooting features, their input-output connections, and their reception by expert reviewers.

 Body comparison: Canon 70D vs Leica Q Typ 116

 The side-by-side display below illustrates the physical size and weight of the Canon 70D and the Leica Q Typ 116.
 The two cameras are presented according to their relative size.
 Three consecutive perspectives from the front, the top, and the back are available.
 All width, height and depth measures are rounded to the nearest millimeter.
-You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left side – the 70D – represents the basis for the calculations across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Leica Q Typ 116 is notably smaller (28 percent) than the Canon 70D.
 It is worth mentioning in this context that the 70D is splash and dust resistant, while the Q Typ 116 does not feature any corresponding weather-sealing.